 For dogs this depends on the age of your Rottweiler and isn’t impacted by breed.

-Rottweilers under 8 years at the date of treatment have an excess of the first £100 for each condition per year.
+Rottweilers under 8 years at the date of treatment have an excess of the first £100 for each condition annually.

-Rottweilers over 8 years at the date of treatment require the first £110 plus 15% of the remaining cost of treatment per condition per year.
+Rottweilers over 8 years at the date of treatment require the first £110 plus 15% of the remaining cost of treatment per condition annually.

 Different types of claims also have different excesses, such as third party liability and travel cover.

-The price of pet insurance is affected by a number of factors such as age, breed and location because an insurance company has to try and judge how much any potential claims may cost.
+The price of pet insurance is affected by a number of factors such as age, breed and location because an insurance company has to try and judge what any potential claims may cost.

 Generally Rottweilers are a fairly expensive breed to insure but this is all relative – they are normally cheaper than a lot of dogs like French Bulldogs and Pugs.